 Many people feel that living alone would be a sad existence.
 It's not!
 However, let me point out I'm in my 60s now, and my words may not resonate so much with younger people who still crave to have a family.
 I've had my family and that experience.
 It's my own choice to live alone; I made the decision.

 I love living alone because I don't have to answer to anybody.
 I can do what I want when I want and whenever I want.
 I don't have to cook for anyone, clean for anyone, or watch TV shows that don't interest me.
 I know this sounds selfish, and it probably is, but it makes me happy living alone.
 It also gives me the freedom to be the part-time carer for my dad, who is going downhill with Dementia, but that's the next post; dealing with an ailing parent.
 (Update: dad passed in September 2019).

 Did I always feel like this?
 No, of course not!
 For many years, I wished for that security of having a full-time partner living with me.
 Still, I accepted that I was happy living on my own.
 It gives me so much freedom.
 I do have people question me about it, and they almost look at me with pity, that I spend most nights alone, not realising that this is my choice.
 Of course, now, with social media, we are never alone; there's always somebody to chat to on Facebook or Instagram.

 Here are my tips on being happy living alone.

 YOUR HOME IS YOUR SANTUARY

 What I mean by that is don't be a recluse and don't live in a house shut off from the world.
 Open the curtains, open the doors, grow plants in the garden, windowsill or on the balcony.
 Get your creative mind at work and decorate and make your home your sanctuary.
-Keep your home smelling divine with diffusers and essences.
+Keep your home smelling divine with diffusers and essences. (affiliate link)

 Even if you rent take great pride in where you live and make it your special place in the world.
 This is your special space.